-IHT owns a total of 50 rentals at 8 properties in the towns of Tisbury and West Tisbury.
-The Dukes County Regional Housing Authority (DCRHA), a state-chartered housing authority, manages 35 of IHT's rentals under contract at 7 properties serving very low, low and moderate-income households.
+IHT owns a total of 70 rentals at 9 properties in the towns of Tisbury and West Tisbury.
+The Dukes County Regional Housing Authority (DCRHA), a state-chartered housing authority, manages 28 of IHT's rentals under contract at 6 properties serving very low, low and moderate-income households.
 DCRHA performs accounting functions for the property portfolio and provides waitlist management, income qualification, and rent-up services in compliance with rental restrictions.
+The Community Builders (TCB), a nonprofit affordable housing manager, manages 27 of IHT's rentals under contract at 2 properties serving very low, low and moderate-income households.
 IHT manages the Hanover House in Vineyard Haven with 15 rentals that is master leased to the Martha's Vineyard Hospital for their low- and moderate-income employees.